 - Caves – the many caves in Belize offer you a different type of experience as you tour each one.
 Most of them have Maya pottery and clay work on display as well as interesting ancient passageways and ritual sites.

-Activities in Belizein the winter
+Activities in Belizein the fall, winter, or spring

 - Bird watching – there are over 500 species of birds that flock to Belize during the migratory season including water birds.
 There are many birding hot spots scattered across Belize so wherever you choose to stay, you would most likely be able to see some birds.